Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 This is a mod for Minetest that adds Keyp login functionality.
 It requires a front-end and auth server api.

-## Installation
+## Installation for local testing

 1. Navigate to the Minetest mods directory (usually `~/.minetest/mods`).
-2. Clone this repository: `git clone https://github.com/username/keyp.git`.
+2. Clone this repository: `git clone https://github.com/Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod.git`.
 3. Rename the resulting folder to `keyp` if it is not already named that.
 4. Start Minetest and enable the mod from the 'Configure' menu.